 I was slightly hesitant as I had never made this recipe, and heaven forbid it fall flat on his birthday (that would be such a bummer).
 But we decided to go for it.

 Really, how wrong can you go with that much cheese and pasta?
 Thank goodness it was quick because of course I got called away to my office just as I was about to start prepping dinner.
 When I got home we were both ravenous and I was jumping into a recipe I’ve never made.
-I used a 12-inch cast iron skillet.
-And it was the perfect size.
-Total time was 45 minutes.

 It was lava hot so we did have to wait a bit.
 But it was entirely worth the wait.
 I would say that the recipe feeds 6 sensible people.
 Or 4 adults who are eating like teenagers.
 It really couldn’t be easier to make.
 And my husband was THRILLED with how good it was.
 He gave it a 10+.